QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 User-Defined Functions
 ----------------------------

-For the sake of the exercise, let's define  go back to the ``for`` loop but restructure our program so that generation of random variables takes place within a user-defined function
+For the sake of the exercise, let's go back to the ``for`` loop but restructure our program so that generation of random variables takes place within a user-defined function

-To make things more interesting, instead of directly plotting the draws from the distribution, lets plot the square of the draws
+To make things more interesting, instead of directly plotting the draws from the distribution, let's plot the squares of these draws

 .. code-block:: julia